 There is no exaggerating the importance kava (yaqona) has on daily life in Fiji.
 Once exclusively a ritual for chiefs, this powdered peppercorn root has become part of every day local social interaction – weddings, birthdays, funerals, even to welcome the new Fiji Airways jet to Nadi in November 2019.
 For visitors, it’s an exciting (and typically mandatory) part of visiting any village.

 When you visit a village, you’re sure to be ushered into a sevusevu offering ceremony, where you (or your guide) presents the chief with powdered kava.
 It’s mixed with water in the tanoa bowl (resembling muddy water), then presented in a coconut-shell bilo cup.
 Usually, it’s served “high tide” (meaning full).
-Clap once before taking the cup, say bula to everyone, then drink the grassy tasting water whole, then clap three times after handing the empty container back.
+Clap once before taking the cup, say bula to everyone, then drink the grassy tasting water whole, then clap three times before handing the empty cup back.
 Everyone gets a turn, and then you repeat until the tanoa is empty.
 It’s a social situation.
 After the first round, you’re free to talk about who you are and why you’re here.

 Kava isn’t alcoholic.
 It comes with a bit of tingle on the tongue and a somewhat relaxing quality after many rounds.
 Usually, visitors have only two or three rounds, not enough to really notice.

-The world-famous Fiji Water is indeed bottled on Vitu Levu, but spring water goes well beyond a pricy mineral water export (available locally too).
+The world-famous Fiji Water is indeed bottled on Viti Levu, but spring water goes well beyond a pricy mineral water export (available locally too).
 Throughout Fiji, you’ll find natural springs rushing through mountains, over waterfalls, and trickling out of wells at roadsides where locals fill empty bottles.

 Fiji has no more active volcanoes, but hot springs abound.
 In Savusavu, locals bake bread and cook food in hot spring pools that spill into the sea.
 Near Nadi, Tifajek Mud Pool is a family-run spot where you coat yourself in soft mud, then rinse off in thermal pools and finish with a massage.